 2. WORLD CHAMPIONSHIPS COMMITTEE:

 This committee shall consist of three (3) members, which shall include the President of the I.B.O. and the Chairman, both Ex-Officio.

-The other members shall be appointed by the President and Chairman of the International Boxing Organization.
+The other member shall be appointed by the President and Chairman of the International Boxing Organization.
 Following their appointment, the third member of this committee shall serve until their successors have been appointed.

 3. MEETINGS OF THE COMMITTEE: